pf981/advent-of-code-and-friends/README.md

-# Synacore Challenge Solutions
+# Synacor Challenge Solutions

 ## Introduction

-Synacore Challenge was a set of puzzles where you must implement a virtual machine and solve puzzles inside that VM.
+Synacor Challenge was a set of puzzles where you must implement a virtual machine and solve puzzles inside that VM.

 There was a website, but it doesn't exist anymore.
 However, the specification, data, and hashes of solutions can still be obtained from [github](https://github.com/Aneurysm9/vm_challenge).